 If you get electrocuted at work but survive, you may be left with lifelong disabilities from the electrical burns.
-Some damage may be temporary, but permanent damage is common to major organs, tissues and the skin.
+Some damage may be temporary, but permanent damage is common to major organs, tissues, and skin.

 Injuries from electrical burns stem from accidentally coming into contact with the exposed parts of appliances, wiring or even lightning bolts.